 Atrial fibrillation may happen occasionally with symptoms that come and go, last for a few minutes to hours, and then stop on its own.
 With chronic atrial fibrillation, the arrhythmia is always present.

 AFib Is More Common in Older Adults

 Atrial fibrillation is more common as adults get older.
-Approximately 11% of individuals over 80 years of ageare affected by this arrhythmia.
+Approximately 11% of people over 80 years of ageare affected by this arrhythmia.

-In many cases, people suffering from atrial fibrillation do not experience any symptoms.
+In many cases, people with atrial fibrillation don't have any symptoms.
 It’s not uncommon for atrial fibrillation to be discovered as the cause after a first stroke for older adults, Page says.